Surgeries to Lower Your Risk of Gynecologic Cancer

 Total hysterectomy

 After your hysterectomy, you’ll be infertile.
 A hysterectomy doesn’t cause menopause unless your ovaries are removed.
-For more information about these side effects, read the section “Side Effects of Gynecologic Surgeries.”
+Read the “Side effects of gynecologic surgeries” section of this resource to learn more.

 Total hysterectomy with a BSO

-This surgery is similar to a hysterectomy, except you’ll also have a bilateral salpingo-oophorectomy at the same time as your hysterectomy.
-During this surgery, both of your ovaries and fallopian tubes will be removed.
+This surgery is like a hysterectomy, except you’ll also have a BSO at the same time as your hysterectomy.
+During this surgery, your surgeon will remove both of your ovaries and fallopian tubes.

 After your surgery, you’ll stop menstruating.
 You may have normal symptoms of menopause.
 You’ll also be infertile.
-For more information about these side effects, read the section “Side Effects of Gynecologic Surgeries.”
+Read the “Side effects of gynecologic surgeries” section of this resource to learn more.

 You’ll also be infertile after your surgery.
 If you’d like to have biological children in the future, ask your healthcare provider for a referral to a fertility nurse specialist.
-For more information, read Fertility Preservation Before Cancer Treatment: Options for People Born with Ovaries and a Uterus.
+Read Fertility Preservation Before Cancer Treatment: Options for People Born with Ovaries and a Uterus to learn more.

-If you’ve completed genetic testing and counseling and have a hereditary cancer syndrome, our hereditary surveillance program MSK CATCH (Comprehensive Assessment, Treatment, and Prevention of Cancers with Hereditary Predispositions) might be right for you.
-For more information, ask your healthcare provider or read MSK CATCH: Expert advice on hereditary cancer syndromes.
+If you’ve had genetic testing and counseling and have a hereditary cancer syndrome, our CATCH program may be right for you.
+Talk with your healthcare provider or read MSK CATCH: Expert advice on hereditary cancer syndromes to learn more.

 Last Updated